CrateOrg/ddnsadmin/README.md

   `php composer-setup.php; rm composer-setup.php`

-  `sudo cp composer.phar /usr/local/bin/composer`
+  `mv composer.phar /usr/local/bin/composer`

 * Install dependencies

-  `cd ddnsadmin; composer install`
+  `cd /var/www/html; composer install`

 To try it out on local machine without a full blown web server you can use PHP built-in web server.
 Start it from this project directory, with:

-	php -S 127.0.0.1:8080
+`php -S 127.0.0.1:8080`

 And point your browser to http://127.0.0.1:8080/.

+Security remark: While this project does not cache any sensitive data by itself remind yourself that any sensitive data might be recorded by your website hoster.

 Security remark: While this project does not cache any sensitive data by itself remind yourself that any sensitive data might be recorded by your website hoster.